approvals/ApprovalTests.cpp/doc/UsingCatch2v3.md

 ```
 <sup><a href='/examples/catch2_v3_existing_main/main.cpp#L1-L6' title='Snippet source file'>snippet source</a> | <a href='#snippet-catch2_v3_existing_main' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

+Note: We think that using your own `main()` like this may not work with Catch2 amalgamated releases.

 ## Code to copy for your first Catch2 Approvals test